-I cannot chainstitch baseball caps or beyond the waistband or bottom hem of jeans unfortunately.
+I cannot chainstitch baseball caps or beyond the waistband, back pockets or bottom hem of jeans unfortunately.
 I do not have access to a specialized kind of post-bed machine that allows for reaching into tighter spaces, so I recommend my chainstitching pals for the following:

 Can You Chainstitch My Artwork?

 Right now, I’m really focusing on my own designs and artistry, but I am open to working with other’s artwork depending on what is it and other details.
 Feel free to fill out my custom order request form with your artwork and what you’re envisioning.
 Keep in mind that I may refer you to another chainstitcher or maker depending on what you’re needing and my capacity and lead time.